TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 ✔ Fully Waterproof in Our Tests

-Personal Experience: This was another soft and quiet waterproof protector that stood out in our tests.
-There was very little to choose between this and the PlushBeds alternative in terms of comfort.
+This is a soft and quiet waterproof protector that's on par with the PlushBeds alternative in terms of comfort.
 They're both quiet, breathable, and stay in place snugly thanks to the elasticated edges.

 Naturepedic uses what they call DrySleep™ Technology, which is their fancy name for a TPU (thermoplastic polyurethane) layer.
 The DrySleep waterproof barrier blocks liquids from passing through while allowing water vapor to escape.
 TPU is similar to PU but is known as being slightly more durable.
-It performed perfectly in my spill test, with zero leakage.
+It performs perfectly in spill tests, with zero leakage.

 The initial fit is slightly oversized, but this is done deliberately as it shrinks on the first wash.
-I'd advise you to wash it before you use it for this reason, and you'll then achieve a perfect fit the first time.
+We advise you to wash it before you use it for this reason, so you achieve a perfect fit the first time.

 ✔ Oeko-Tex CERTIFIED Asthma & Allergy Friendly